.jpg/900px-Boris_Godunov_(1986_film).jpg)

 Boris Godunov

 Boris Godunov is a 1986 drama film directed by and starring Sergei Bondarchuk.
-It is an adaptation of the 1825 play Boris Godunov, written by Alexander Pushkin.
-The picture was co-produced by the Soviet Union, Poland, Czechoslovakia, and West Germany.
+An adaptation of Alexander Pushkin's 1825 play of the same name, the film is an international co-production by the Soviet Union, Poland, Czechoslovakia, and West Germany.
 It was entered into the 1986 Cannes Film Festival.

 Plot